GeorgePlukov/AngularTutorial/README.md

 If you installed Node and the console response is ``command not found`` from the npm command try closing and reopening your console and trying again.

 ####Installing Yo
+Yoemann is a project generator for many different types of web-apps.
+In this tutorial we will be using the angular generator.
+To install yo run

-npm install -g yo bower grunt-cli gulp
+``npm install -g yo bower grunt-cli gulp``